 Methamphetamine has been around for about 100 years, but it took until the early 1990s for it to become widely available and popular.
-In 2006, the United Nations World Drug Report called meth the most abused hard drug on Earth.
-Find out what makes this drug so addictive, as well as physical signs of meth abuse in a loved one.
+Now, meth is one of the most abused drugs.
+Find out what makes this drug so addictive and the physical signs of meth abuse in a loved one.

 What Is Meth?

 Base is another form that’s white, yellow, or brown and is wet or oily.
-It’s normally swallowed or injected.
+It’s usually swallowed or injected.
 While not as pure as crystal, it’s purer and more potent than speed.

 Speed is the least pure form of meth.
 Unlike crystal or base, speed comes in the form of a white or yellow powder that can be injected, snorted, or swallowed.
-It’s commonly sold on the streets and includes a lot of additives that allow dealers to sell less product for more money.
+It’s commonly sold on the streets and includes a lot of additives that allow dealers to sell fewer products for more money.

 What Makes Meth So Dangerous?